RealGuillaume/homelab/docs/longhorn-deep-dive-guide.md

 4. **Protects data** - Snapshots, backups, encryption
 5. **Optimizes performance** - Data locality, disk selection, caching
 6. **Simplifies operations** - No more manual PVC directory management
+7. **Handles replacements intelligently** - Automatic rebalancing when you add new hardware

 For your home lab with media servers, personal cloud storage, and home automation, Longhorn provides the storage resilience of enterprise solutions at zero licensing cost, turning your collection of old computers into a robust storage cluster.

+**Key Takeaway:** When you add replacement nodes/drives after a failure, Longhorn automatically detects them and rebalances based on your settings.
+You don't need to manually move data - Longhorn handles the "double recovery" pattern automatically, first ensuring data safety, then optimizing distribution when new resources become available.